143 Bangladeshis return home from Libya

 A Burak Air flight carrying them landed at Hazrat Shahjalal International Airport in Dhaka in the early hours of yesterday, according to a foreign ministry press release.

-Foreign ministry officials and officials of International Organisation for Migration (IOM) received them at the airport.
+Foreign ministry officials and officials of the International Organisation for Migration (IOM) received them at the airport.

-Upon their arrival at the airport, the IOM provided Tk 5,896 and some food to each of the returnees.
+Upon arriving at the airport, the IOM provided Tk 5,896 and some food to each returnee.

 The Ministry of Foreign Affairs, with the financial support of IOM, is facilitating the return of illegal Bangladeshi migrants stranded in Libya.